Eldfell: Evacuation

 In the early hours of the eruption, the Icelandic State Civil Defence Organisation evacuated the entire population of Heimaey, having previously developed evacuation plans for an emergency such as this.
 The evacuation was necessary because lava flows were already moving slowly into the eastern side of town, and the whole of the small island was threatened by the likelihood of heavy ash fall.

-Because of severe storms in the days before the eruption, almost the entire fishing fleet was in the harbour, a stroke of luck which greatly assisted the organisation of the rapid evacuation.
-The population was alerted to the situation by fire engines sounding their sirens, and gathered by the harbour with just the small amount of possessions they were able to carry.
+Because of severe storms in the days before the eruption, almost the entire fishing fleet was in the harbor, a stroke of luck which greatly assisted the organisation of the rapid evacuation.
+The population was alerted to the situation by fire engines sounding their sirens, and gathered by the harbor with just the small amount of possessions they were able to carry.
 The first boats left for Þorlákshöfn at about 02:30, just half an hour after the start of the eruption.

 Most of the population left the island by boat.
 Fortunately, the lava flows and tephra fall did not at first affect the island's airstrip (Vestmannaeyjar Airport), and a few people who were unable to travel by boat were evacuated by air—primarily the elderly and patients from the hospital.
 Planes were sent from Reykjavík and Keflavik to help speed the process.
 Within six hours of the onset of the eruption, almost all of the 5,300 people of the island were safely on the mainland.
 A few people remained to carry out essential functions and to salvage belongings from threatened houses.
 Cattle, horses and sheep on the island were slaughtered.
 On the mainland, friends, relatives and strangers offered shelter and housing.
 By the end of the day, all 5,300 people were spread around cities and towns on the mainland.